Ikwuano: Climate

-It experiences an average weather temperature of 28°C. The area witnesses two distinct seasons which are the rainy and dry seasons.
+It experiences an average weather temperature of 28 °C. The area witnesses two distinct seasons which are the rainy and dry seasons.
 The average humidity level is put at 62%.

-Ikwuano LGA in the humid forest zone of Nigeria.
-The LGA has an average rainfall of 2351 mm, average minimum diurnal temperature of 22.90C and relative humidity range between 80-90%.
+Ikwuano is in the humid forest zone of Nigeria.
+The Local Government Area has an average rainfall of 2351 mm, average minimum diurnal temperature of 22.90C and relative humidity range between 80 and 90%.

 Economy & Agriculture

 The vegetation of the area is predominantly lowland rainforest, which makes it suitable for growing yam, cassava, maize, cashew and ginger.
 This has led to the area becoming the food basket of Abia State.

 Farming is one of the key economic activities of the Ikwuano people.
 The area also hosts a number of markets where a variety of commodities are bought and sold.
 They include Ahia Ndoro and the Ariam Market.
 In fact, Ikwuano is situated in the palm belt of Eastern Nigeria.
 Other important economic engagements of the Ikwuano people are hunting, craftsmanship and wood carving.